 Mr. Carpenter works with clients at all asset levels to develop comprehensive estate plans using wills, powers of attorney, advance medical directives, real estate deeds, and other planning tools.
 Depending on the client's individual needs, he may also prepare trust documents to help reduce estate taxes, provide for minor children, or care for people with special needs.

-As an active member of the community himself, Mr. Carpenter has testified before the Maryland General Assembly in favor of pro-LGBT legislation .
-He is also a volunteer attorney for the FreeState Justice, which provides free legal services to Maryland’s low-income LGBT residents.
+As an active member of the community himself, Mr. Carpenter has testified before the Maryland General Assembly in favor of pro-LGBT legislation.
+He is also a volunteer attorney and board member at FreeState Justice, which provides free legal services to Maryland's low-income LGBT residents.

 - U.S. Supreme Court